Online Recommendations for Agents with Discounted Adaptive Preferences: Omitted Proofs for Section

-The key element of our analysis is to analyze the convergence of item frequencies during windows of length $t_{\text{hold}}$ when a fixed target item $i$ is held constant in the menu.
+\begin{proof} The key element of our analysis is to analyze the convergence of item frequencies during windows of length $t_{\text{hold}}$ when a fixed target item $i$ is held constant in the menu.
 For a given such window of length $t_{\text{hold}} = O(\frac{1}{\alpha^4(1-\gamma)})$, we can ensure that the accumulated reward approaches its expectation under the current reward distribution to within $\alpha$.
 As we choose the $k-1$ smallest weights in memory, the total weight of items in memory other than $i$ is at most $\frac{(k-1)(1 - v_{i})}{n}$; given a current memory vector $v$, the probability of selecting item $i$ from a menu $K_t$ is given by:

 by the pseudo-increasing property.
-Our approach will be to analyze the expectation of $v_{t,i}$ over time, with $E_t = \E[v_{t, i}]$, and show that it approaches $1 - \phi$.
+Our approach will be to analyze the expectation of $v_{t,i}$ over time, with $E_t = \E[v_{t, i}]$, and show that it approaches $1 - \phi(n-1)/n$, equal to the probability at the corresponding vertex of the smoothed simplex.
 A challenge is that, given a current expectation, there are many possible allocations of probabilities to values of $v_{t,i}$ which yield $E_t$.
-A second derivative test shows that the above probability function is concave for positive $v_i$; note that both the numerator and denominator are positive and increasing in $v_i$, and that the numerator is always smaller but grows faster in $v_i$.
-As such, we can apply Jensen's inequality and restrict our consideration to the extremal case where the expectation $E_t$ is entirely composed of trials in which $v_{t,i}=0$ or $v_{t,i}=1$, which indeed occurs $\gamma=0$.
+A second derivative test shows that the above probability function is concave for positive $v_i$ when $\sigma^2 \leq n/(2k)$; note that both the numerator and denominator are positive and increasing linearly in $v_i$, and that the numerator is always smaller but grows faster in $v_i$.
+As such, we can apply Jensen's inequality and restrict our consideration to the extremal case where the expectation $E_t$ is entirely composed of trials in which $v_{t,i}=0$ or $v_{t,i}=1$, which indeed occurs at $\gamma=0$.
 We can define $P_0$ and $P_1$ as lower bounds on selection probabilities for each case:

 As such, we have that

 We can solve for $E_t^*$ such that $E_{t+1} = E_{t}$, i.e.\ where $E_t \cdot P_1 + (1 - E_t) \cdot P_0 = E_t$, as:

 and further for a value $E_t^{\alpha}$ such that $E_{t+1} \geq (1 - \gamma)(E_t + \alpha) + \gamma E_t$ as: